The Orchid Dove Peristeria elata Flower of the Holy Spirit: Care and Cultivation

 Pollination of Peristeria elata by Euglossins

-The term “euglossine pollination” is used in cases where orchid flowers are visited only by male bees of the euglossine group.
+The term “euglossine pollination” is used when orchid flowers are visited only by male bees of the euglossine group.

 This “means” of pollination involves at least four genera of euglossine bees and is used by several orchid genera, as well as some genera of Araceae and Gesneriaceae.